 Among many other rivers in Ethiopia, the Tekeze River holds quite a significant position, especially due to its high volume of water.
 This, moreover, makes this water body apt for rafting expedition as well.
-Moving through deep gorges, the river creates whitewaters of Class III, which further turns the waterway into an interesting navigation means for any rafter.
+Moving through deep gorges, the river creates whitewater of Class III, which further turns the waterway into an interesting navigation means for any rafter.

-The intense torrents of the Tekeze River will sway you through the waters, and the small curls on the whitewaters with all their strength will jump back on you!
+The intense torrents of the Tekeze River will sway you through the waters, and the small curls on the whitewater with all their strength will jump back on you!
 Now, as you enjoy rafting on this beautiful river, you will surely be delighted to watch the wonderful scenic magnificence along the riverside.
-The river spans through a wide area in Ethiopia and is surrounded by mighty mountains and stunning valleys.
+The river spans a wide area in Ethiopia and is surrounded by mighty mountains and stunning valleys.
 The glorious sight along the riverside of the Tekeze River is indeed very captivating!

 Thus, as you start exploring this part of the world, a rafting trip on the Tekeze River is bound to provide you all the fun and excitement you were looking for!